 Misty has over 10 years of experience in community and organisational development across the private, public, and community sectors.
 This has included major social change work and advocacy for people at risk of social isolation/exclusion, and organisational transformation projects such as developing change management frameworks, leadership development programs, and communications strategies.

 Misty holds a Bachelor of Psychology and a Master of Human Rights, and is currently working toward a PhD exploring the experiences of non-monosexual/non-binary individuals in the context of recognition in Australia.

-Gerard Gill is a PhD student at the Centre, having completed his Masters there in 2010, and a double bachelor’s degree in Politics and Film in 2008.
-He is currently studying what effect the increasing use of Information and Communication Technologies (ie. social media) may have on the power relations between governments and activists.
+Gerard Gill has recently submitted his PhD, having completed his Masters in 2010, and a double bachelor’s degree in Politics and Film in 2008.
+He studied what effect the increasing use of Information and Communication Technologies (ie. social media) may have on the power relations between governments and activists.
 He is also the Human Rights and Development Network coordinator at Amnesty International WA, where he is seeking to strengthen ties between NGOs in the Perth community.